tothaval/YourStartUp_public_repo/README.md

 fixed most of the bugs standing in the way of a functional or in a way functional prototype
 - the project was only tested on 3-4 different machines
-- if you have a laptop, use an external mouse, otherwise it will not be possible, to use ys ui to its full extend, since it needs the middle mouse button and i did not yet develop an alternative handling method for hardware with no mouse
+- if you have a laptop, use an external mouse, otherwise it will not be possible, to use ys ui to its full extend, since it needs the middle mouse button and i did not yet developed an alternative handling method for hardware with no mouse
+- read the info page, hit F1 to open it, i try to keep it up to date in terms of keys and key bindings
+- i did not yet had the time to update all tooltips